jpalardy/memora/README.md

 The memora binary is compiled with the location of the assets (HTML, JavaScript, CSS) it needs to run its webapp.
-If the assets are moved, you'll need to recompile the binary or use the `-assets` flag when you run memora.
+If the assets are moved, you'll need to recompile the binary or use the `--assets` flag when you run memora.

 ## How to use?